crosscompute/missions/20220125-1645 JupyterLab Extension 0.2.0.md

     + Write a script that starts a server and prints the POST parameters
     + Update framework to update variables.dictionary in `debug_folder`

+## Wednesday 20220216-1100 - 20220216-1115: 15 minutes

+    _ Option 1: Define oldFolder in model
+        DIS: Seems oldFolder is more UI than data Option 2: Define oldFolder in AutomationControl
+        DIS: Need to pass either browser folder or current folder

+Let's try modelling both approaches.
+I think we need to use Option 2 because it is possible that openFolder is used in different ways.

+It seems like browser.model.cd does not accept absolute paths.

+    _ Option 1: Compute relpath in browser

+Actually, it seems like the definition of '/' is with respect to the folder where we started JupyterLab.

+    + Make it possible to go back after jumping to a batch folder

+## Wednesday 20220216-1230 - 20220216-1245: 15 minutes

+## Wednesday 20220216-1445 - 20220216-1500: 15 minutes

 # Schedule

+    Render stdout and stderr for launch
     Write a script that gets the output url for each batch Write a script that checks whether log has execution_time_in_seconds Save pdfs as zip